By Luis A. Marrero, M.A., RODP, LLP

 Logoteleology is a practical theory.
 It strives to meet the criteria of defining why the problem or solution is relevant and merits attention and focus; what can be done to prevent or remedy the situation, and how the solution will be implemented and success measured.

-In the logoteleological method, full meaning awareness is a precondition to meaning analysis and eventual re-decision and change.
+In the Logoteleological method, full meaning awareness is a precondition to meaning analysis and eventual re-decision and change.
 The goal of the coach is to help the client or coachee become fully aware of the content of his or her meanings, and their consequences.
-Leveraging the meaning types and related questions, the client is guided by the coach to understand the narrative ‘story’ of her or his meaning.
-This allows the client to become more self-aware, and to use the meaning types to self-regulate with confidence and for meaningfulness.
+Leveraging the meaning types (construct) and related questions, the client is guided by the coach to understand the narrative ‘story’ of her or his meaning of life.
+This allows the client to become more self-aware, and to use the meaning types (construct) to self-regulate with confidence and for meaningfulness.

 One constantly derives meaning after first making patterns out of unorganized experience. ~ Joseph Melnick, Ph.D., and Sonia March Nevis, Ph.D., Harvard University